wsxiaoys/lil/readme.txt

      length [...]
        the function will return the sum of the length of all arguments

+     trim <str> [characters]
+       removes any of the [characters] from the beginning and ending of a string until there are no more such characters.
+If the [characters] argument is not given, the whitespace characters (space, linefeed, newline, carriage return, horizontal tab and vertical tab) are used

+     ltrim <str> [characters]
+       like "trim" but removes only the characters from the left side of the string (the beginning)

+     rtrim <str> [characters]
+       like "trim" but removes only the characters from the right side of the string (the ending)

      strcmp <a> <b>
        compares the string <a> and <b> - if <a> is lesser than <b> a negative value will be returned, if <a> is greater a positive an